paulsasi/damavis_challenge/README.md

 ## Formal definition

-The input of the problem are:
+The inputs of the problem are:

 #### board